As sure as Neal Page did not welcome Del Griffith, I can not say that I welcome a remake of Planes, Trains, and Automobiles.

-This film is particularly dear to my heart because I traveled through half of the country shooting the original with Steve Martin and John Candy, and writer/director John Hughes.
+This film is particularly dear to my heart because I traveled across the country shooting the original with Steve Martin and John Candy, and writer/director John Hughes.

 Then known as Holzer Roche Casting, my business partner Cathie Holzer and I were the young pups who had the wild experience of traveling with the film and casting the extras and minor speaking roles.

-Bear with me as I reminisce, following along with John Hughes through a room packed for an open call.
-No one knew who that was wandering through the room, puffing a cigarette (he never wanted to be introduced.)
+Bear with me as I reminisce, and this was the routine in every location, we’d follow closely behind John Hughes through a smoke filled room, packed for an open call for extras and featured minor roles.
+No one knew who that guy was wandering through the room with us, puffing on a cigarette (Hughes never wanted to be introduced.)
 When he saw someone of interest he’d give us a subtle nod, a gesture, or a whisper, “The guy in the plaid shirt.
 The woman with the missing tooth.”